numaproj/numaflow/docs/core-concepts/inter-step-buffer-service.md

 ### Replicas

 An optional property `spec.jetstream.replicas` (defaults to 3) can be specified, which gives the total number of nodes.
-An odd number 3 or 5 is suggested.
-If the given number < 3, 3 will be used.

 ### Persistence